lowrank/math-5630-6630/README.md

 ## Programming Languages

-The supported programming language in this course are Python and MATLAB.
+The supported programming languages in this course are Python and MATLAB.
 You can use either one of them to complete the programming assignments.
 If you are not familiar with Python, you can find a quick tutorial [here](https://docs.python.org/3/tutorial/).
 If you are not familiar with MATLAB, you can find a quick tutorial [here](https://www.mathworks.com/help/matlab/getting-started-with-matlab.html).

 ## Submission Guidelines